-OMB Circular A-21 states that the salaries of administrative and clerical staff should normally be treated as Facilities and Administration (F&A or indirect) costs.
+OMB Uniform Guidance, section 200.413(c) states that the salaries of administrative and clerical staff should normally be treated as Facilities and Administration (F&A, or indirect) costs.
 Salaries associated with routine services such as preparing proposals, making routine travel arrangements and typing reports should not be budgeted or charged as direct costs, even when there is a direct benefit to the project.
-Similarly, A-21 states that items such as office supplies, postage, local telephone costs and memberships shall normally be treated as F&A costs.
+Similarly, items such as office supplies, postage, local telephone costs and memberships should normally be treated as F&A costs.

 Administrative and Clerical Effort